 Let’s start by unravelling the onion from the outside.

-This approach is less risk and allows you to build up confidence and even knowledge – if working in a system you’re not so familiar with.
+This approach is less risky, allows you to build up confidence and domain knowledge (if working in a system you’re not so familiar with).

 But how do you begin tackling these areas?

 Using NDepend’s dashboard, you can see a list of specific code quality issues.
 Drilling into each issue will give you tips on how to fix those specific issues.
 I encourage you to explore this feature yourself :)

 Moving onto another tool though, JetBrain’s ReSharper is fantastic.
 Just like NDepend, ReSharper has tons of features.
 It integrates into Visual Studio seamlessly.
 It is known to be resource intensive on larger project/solutions, but for the sake of refactoring code, it’s invaluable.

 This was an issue I had specifically on a project I was refactoring.
 There was one file which had hundreds of different types (classes, interfaces, etc.) that were in one file named “WIP.cs”.
 That’s short for “Work In Progress”.
 And yes, this was in production code.
 Some types were actively used.
 Some weren’t.
 And, some had version numbers appended to them - like “Class2” and “Class3”.
 Fun.